guiltydogprods/guiltydogprods.github.io/cv.md

 Key Highlights:

-• Added PlayStation VR support to PhyreEngine and kept up to date with SDK functionality.
+• Added PlayStation VR support to PhyreEngine and kept it up to date with SDK functionality.

 • Created (along with our Artist) the PhyreEngine VR Sample called CaveRoVR.